smarter-sh/smarter-chat/README.md

 - smarter-chatbot-api-url: a Smarter chatbot api url
 - smarter-toggle-metadata: true if additional chat meta data should appear in the chat thread

-### Build Output

-The Makefile `make build` and `make release` generate these three public urls based on the value of `CDN_HOST_BASE_URL` located in shared/constant.js.
-For example, the react app for the Smarter workbench is initialized and served from these endpoints:

-- [index.html](https://cdn.platform.smarter.sh/ui-chat/index.html): the react app build artifacts.
-- [app-loader.js](https://cdn.platform.smarter.sh/ui-chat/app-loader.js): a script to insert the react app build artifacts into the DOM.

-### Hello world app

-The Makefile also automatically generates a simple '[hello-world.html](https://cdn.platform.smarter.sh/ui-chat/hello-world.html)' app that demonstrates this use case.

 ## Smarter Api chat endpoints used by this react app

 This app interacts with two endpoints from the [smarter.sh/v1](https://platform.smarter.sh/docs/api/) chatbot api: